Roots' Cotswolds Valley Nursery

 Where should I plant my plum tree?

-It’s best to plant your plum tree in an area that gets at least 6 to 8 hours of direct sunlight each day.
+It’s best to plant your plum tree in an area that gets at least six to eight hours of direct sunlight each day.
 It’s also worth noting that frost can damage your trees if you plant them in low areas where there is a possibility of frost settling.

 How long does it take a plum tree to produce fruit?

-You may see your first plums 3 years after planting, but you should not expect substantial crops until the 4/5th year.
+You may see your first plums three years after planting, but you should not expect substantial crops until the fourth/fifth year.
 Patience tastes like plums!

 How do I care for a plum tree?